-Note: When you are using a redundancy function, you deactivate the flow control on the participating ports.
-Default setting: flow control deactivated globally and activated on every port.

-If the flow control and the redundancy function are active at the same time, the redundancy may not work as intended.
+Note: When you are using a redundancy function, you deactivate the flow control on the participating device ports.
+If the flow control and the redundancy function are active at the same time, there is a risk that the redundancy function will not operate as intended.